pepelepoe/CarND-Advanced-Lane-Lines/README.md

 #TODO:
 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+For my approach, I created a function called find_lines which takes an input image and runs the project pipeline.
+I start the pipeline with thresholding where I used a combination of gradient x thresholding with color transforms.
+For the latter I implemented a